getsolus/help-center-docs/docs/packaging/appstream-metainfo.md

 AppStream metainfo is to be installed in the `/usr/share/metainfo/` directory.
 It must be placed in the package which should be installed in order to get the software described by the respective metadata.
 This means that you might need to move the _.metainfo.xml or _.appdata.xml to the right (sub)package.

-In case your AppStream metainfo is describing a desktop-application (you can tell by the XML root-node having a type="desktop-application" or type="desktop" attribute), the .appdata.xml file must be placed in the same package as the .desktop file already is, which (as above) must be the package containing the application itself.
+In case your AppStream metainfo is describing a desktop application (you can tell by the XML root-node having a type="desktop-application" or type="desktop" attribute), the .appdata.xml file must be placed in the same package as the .desktop file already is, which (as above) must be the package containing the application itself.

 ## Testing appstream metainfo